Skip to main content

 Packaging pattern

-1. Start with coarse family-level allow entries for the plan tier.
+1. Start with coarse family-level allow entries for the entitlement-required resources in the plan tier.

 2. Add explicit feature-level exceptions where needed.